-The groundwater sampling tools (Figure A, cover; Geoprobe[®] 2006, 2010, ASTM 2013b) or monitoring wells (Geoprobe[®] 2006b, 2006c, 2009a, ASTM 2013c) must be installed properly before slug testing can be performed.
+The groundwater sampling tools (Figure A, cover; Geoprobe® 2006, 2010, ASTM 2013b) or monitoring wells (Geoprobe® 2006b, 2006c, 2009a, ASTM 2013c) must be installed properly before slug testing can be performed.
 For both wells and DP groundwater samplers O-rings (or equivalent) must be used on each casing or rod joint respectively, to provide for an airtight system needed for pneumatic testing.
-Once installed the groundwater samplers or wells must be adequately developed (ASTM 2013d, Geoprobe[®] 2002a) to obtain representative slug test results.
-When installed in sandy formations many groundwater samplers and wells may be adequately developed (Figure 2) with a simple check valve (GW4210, GW4220 or GW4230) to assure that representative slug tests and K-values are obtained.
-Water quality sampling usually requires more stringent methods for well development (Geoprobe[®] 2002a, ASTM 2013d).
+Once installed the groundwater samplers or wells must be adequately developed (Figure 2) (ASTM 2013d, Geoprobe® 2002a) to obtain representative slug test results.
+When installed in sandy formations many groundwater samplers and wells may be adequately developed with a simple check valve (Figure 2) (GW4210, GW4220 or GW4230) to assure that representative slug tests and K-values are obtained.
+Water quality sampling usually requires more stringent methods for well development (Geoprobe® 2002a, ASTM 2013d).

-For short screen groundwater samplers and wells purging as little as 1 to 5 gallons (4 to 20 liters) is often sufficient for development.
+For short screen groundwater samplers and wells in sandy formations purging as little as 1 to 5 gallons (4 to 20 liters) is often sufficient for development.
+A Useful rule of thumb is purging approximately 1 gallon (4 liters) of water per foot (30 cm) of screen length.
 Be sure to document well construction parameters (screen length, boring diameter, casing radius, etc.) so that K may be correctly calculated.
 Information about aquifer thickness and whether the aquifer is confined or unconfined will need to be determined to enable correct K calculation.
 In order for pneumatic slug tests to be successfully performed the static water level must be above the screened interval of the well, prior to and during the pneumatic slug test.
 If this is not the case mechanical slug tests may be performed on the well using the transducer, acquisition module and software included with the kit.
-A mechanical slug is not included with the GW1600 kit.
+A mechanical slug is not included with the GW1600 kit.\